srividyamidasala/CODTECH-Task-2/README.md

 This project focuses on predictive modeling using Linear Regression, a popular and fundamental machine learning technique used to model the relationship between a dependent (target) variable and one or more independent variables.

-Objective
+Objective:
 The objective of this project is to:

 Build a simple linear regression model that predicts Salary based on Years of Experience.
 Evaluate the model's performance using metrics like Mean Squared Error (MSE) and R² (R-squared score).
 Visualize the relationship between the predicted and actual values to assess how well the model performs.

-Project Workflow
+Project Workflow:

-Importing Libraries
+Importing Libraries:

 numpy: For numerical operations.
 pandas: For handling and analyzing the dataset.